ShyHi/ShyHi_Android/README.md

 Development Status
 ==================

-Current:
+Current: we are currently working on the Minimum Viable Product that fulfills the above features.

-Future:
+Future: In the future we hope to add an iOS app that functions the same way.
+We also hope to add many new features: group ShiHi's (chatrooms), themed conversations, and potentially video functionality.

-View Business Model Canvas:
+View Business Model Canvas: **working on new iteration, link will be here shortly

 How It Works